abdu997/prismPHP/README.md

   ...
 ];
 ```
-This array will hold all cross origin address that you wish to exempt for accessing project resources.
-Cross origin requests from hosts not exempted will recieve a CORS error.
+This array will hold all cross origin addresses that you wish to exempt for accessing project resources.
+Cross origin requests from hosts not exempted will receive a CORS error.

 **Access Control Allow Credentials**
 The second key would be `Access_Control_Allow_Credentials`.
 By default, it will be set to `true`.
-It would need to be activated if you wish to use PHP native session persistence mechanisms.
+It must be activated if you wish to use PHP's native session persistence mechanisms.
 ```php
 $GLOBALS['Access_Control_Allow_Credentials'] =  true;
 ```

 **Auth Groups**
 The third key is `auth_groups`.
 Authentication groups are eventually assigned to routes in order to create a layer of restriction. **If this is empty, you will get Access Denied**.
 The `auth_ref` key holds the authentication group's name value.
 The `condition` key works similarily to the DB switch board condition.
-It is can be an expression.
+It is an expression.
 It is recommended the expression would result in a boolean, yet a defined non-zero output should suffice.

 Below, are a few examples of what auth groups can look like.
 First, is a public group, by its nature it can be accessed without restriction; therefore the condition is always true, as long as the route belongs to this group.
 The second auth group is a native callback that returns a boolean.
-The third, is a callback to function you've written.
+The third, is a callback to a function you've written.

 ```php
 $GLOBALS['auth_groups'] =  [